ethereum-optimism/design-docs/security/fma-shared-lockbox.md

 - **Detection:** Monitor `ETHUnlocked` events to verify consistency with authorized portal addresses.
 Set up alerts for suspected unauthorized activity from non-approved addresses.
 - **Recovery Path(s):** Pause the system through `SuperchainConfig` to halt the `SharedLockbox` upon detection of unauthorized access.
 Liquidity can be restored by depositing ETH directly in the `SharedLockbox`.

-### Unauthorized access to the `addChain` function and `authorizedPortals` mapping
+### Unauthorized access to the `addDependency` function and `authorizedPortals` mapping

-- **Description:** The `addChain` function is intended to be callable only by the Upgrader.
-If bypassed, a malicious actor could register arbitrary addresses as `SystemConfig` and in the `authorizedPortals` mapping, putting the ETH liquidity at risk.
+- **Description:** The `addDependency` function is intended to be callable only by the `dependencyManager`.
+If bypassed, a malicious actor could register arbitrary addresses in the `dependencySet` within `SuperchainConfig`, and the `authorizedPortals` mapping, putting the ETH liquidity at risk.
 - **Risk Assessment:** High
     - Potential Impact: High.
 Malicious addresses in `authorizedPortals` could trigger a `finalizeWithdrawalTransaction` function to drain all the ETH liquidity.
     - Likelihood: Low.
-The Upgrader is the only entity permitted to update these mappings, but implementation flaws or misconfigurations could occur.
+The `dependencyManager` is the only entity permitted to update these mappings, but implementation flaws or misconfigurations could occur.
-- **Mitigation:** Verify that access to the `addChain` and `authorizePortal` functions are restricted exclusively to the designated Upgrader.
+- **Mitigation:** Verify that access to the `addDependency` and `authorizePortal` functions are restricted exclusively to the designated `dependencyManager`.
-- **Detection:** Monitor the `ConfigUpdate` to ensure the correct `upgrader` is set, as this event happens in the `initialize` function of `SuperchainConfig`.
-Additionally, monitor  `ChainAdded` events to verify that only expected addresses are registered and executed by the Upgrader.
+- **Detection:** Monitor the `ConfigUpdate` to ensure the correct `dependencyManager` address is set, as this event happens in the `initialize` function of `SuperchainConfig`.
+Additionally, monitor  `DependencyAdded` events to verify that only expected addresses are registered and executed by the `dependencyManager`.
 - **Recovery Path(s):** Pause the system through `SuperchainConfig` to halt the `SharedLockbox` upon detecting unexpected addresses.
 As removal functions are unavailable, an upgrade directly over the `SuperchainConfig` and `SharedLockbox` to clear storage slots will be required.

-### Mismanagement of `addChain` function
+### Mismanagement of `addDependency` function

-- **Description:** The Upgrader could accidentally or maliciously add incorrect addresses to the dependency set.
+- **Description:** The `dependencyManager` could accidentally or maliciously add incorrect addresses to the dependency set.
 - **Risk Assessment:** High
     - Potential Impact: High.
 Similarly to unauthorized access, incorrect addresses could disrupt functionality or put funds at risk.
     - Likelihood: Low.
 Current security standards are enough to safeguard the process, so is expected to follow best practices.
-- **Mitigation:** Up to the best practices of those in charge of the Upgrader role.
+- **Mitigation:** Up to the best practices of those in charge of the `dependencyManager` role.
-- **Detection:** Monitor `ChainAdded` events for unauthorized or erroneous additions.
+- **Detection:** Monitor `DependencyAdded` events for unauthorized or erroneous additions.
 - **Recovery Path(s):** Pause the system through `SuperchainConfig` to halt the `SharedLockbox` upon detecting unexpected addresses.
 As removal functions are unavailable, an upgrade directly over the `SuperchainConfig` and `SharedLockbox` to clear storage slots will be required.

 ### Re-Entrancy Attacks on `finalizeWithdrawalTransaction` and `unlockETH` functions